PauseAI/pauseai-website/src/posts/faq.md

 ### Do you want to ban all AI?

 No, only the development of the largest general-purpose AI systems, often called "Frontier models".
+We're calling for a ban on AI systems more powerful than GPT-4.
-All existing AI would be legal under our proposal, and many future AI models will remain legal, too.
+All currently existing AI would be legal under our proposal, and most future AI models will remain legal, too.

 ### Who is paying you?